Merubokkusu/Discord-S.C.U.M/readme.md

 ## FAQ
 Q: Why am I getting Attribute Errors?
 A: Most likely you've installed discum through pip, which is not always updated.
 To get the most recent version, install through github.
-However, if you're getting an ```AttributeError: 'GatewayServer' object has no attribute 'session'``` all this means is that you haven't connected to the gateway yet (using ```bot.gateway.run()```). (there's no gateway session if you haven't connected ever).
+For gateway.session related errors, you need to connect to the gateway at least once to receive session data.

 Q: Does discum support BOT accounts?
 A: No. Discum only supports user accounts.